Skip to content

 Answer: Challenger Deep, in the Mariana Trench.
 About 10,935 meters (35,876 feet) below sea level.

-Located in the Pacific, southwest of Guam.
-Only a handful of crewed missions have reached the bottom; the first was the Trieste in 1960.
+It sits in the Pacific, southwest of Guam.
+Barely a handful of crewed missions have touched the bottom.
+The first was the Trieste, all the way back in 1960.

 70. Which element has the atomic number 79?